heliosdesign/helios-audio-mixer/README.md

 ## Demo

 Run `npm install` then `npm run demo`.
-If you want to make changes to the library while you're running webpack for the demo, run `npm build` in another terminal.
+If you want to make changes to the library while you're running webpack for the demo, run `npm run build` in another terminal.

 ## Development